ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/rose_cylc.md

 # Run models using Rose/Cylc

 ## About
-The _Rose/Cylc_ workflow management tool consists of two components: the [_Cylc_](https://niwa.co.nz/environmental-information/cylc-suite-engine) task engine, developed by the New Zealand National Institute of Water and Atmospheric Research (NIWA), and the [_Rose_](https://www.metoffice.gov.uk/research/approach/modelling-systems/rose) framework developed by the UK Met Office (UKMO) which configures tasks for the _Cylc_ engine.
+The _Rose/Cylc_ workflow management tool consists of two components:

+* The [_Cylc_](https://niwa.co.nz/environmental-information/cylc-suite-engine) task engine, developed by the New Zealand National Institute of Water and Atmospheric Research (NIWA)* The [_Rose_](https://www.metoffice.gov.uk/research/approach/modelling-systems/rose) framework developed by the UK Met Office (UKMO) which configures tasks for the _Cylc_ engine.

 A set of tasks configured by _Rose_ to run with the _Cylc_ engine is called a _suite_ (for _Cylc 7_) or _workflow_ (for _Cylc 8_).